myaooooo98/javascriptGames/memoryGame/README.md

 ```
 2. Access to the folder **memoryGame**.
 3. Open the **index.html** file in web browser.

-Alternatively, you can directly access the [Live Demo]() to play the game.

 ## Usage
 1. Click the start button to initial the game.